-- Be detailed on a case by case basis; - Take into account the characteristics of the GMO, its use and scale of use, and the range of relevant environmental conditions: - Incorporate general surveillance for unanticipated adverse effects; - Provide for case-specific monitoring for a sufficient time period to detect immediate and direct as well as, where appropriate, delayed and indirect effects which have been identified in risk assessment.: - Provide for the use of already established routine surveillance practices where appropriate.
+- Be detailed on a case by case basis; - Take into account the characteristics of the GMO, its use and scale of use, and the range of relevant environmental conditions; - Incorporate general surveillance for unanticipated adverse effects; - Provide for case-specific monitoring for a sufficient time period to detect immediate and direct as well as, where appropriate, delayed and indirect effects which have been identified in risk assessment.; - Provide for the use of already established routine surveillance practices where appropriate.

-At last, it may be interesting to know that the EC has cooperated with members of the European

-Economic Area (Norway, Iceland and Liechtenstein) on the issue of antibiotic resistance markers in risk assessment.
+At last, it may be interesting to know that the EC has cooperated with members of the European Economic Area (Norway, Iceland and Liechtenstein) on the issue of antibiotic resistance markers in risk assessment.

-Article 17 - Unintentional transboundary movements and emergency measures See question 1 regarding provision of information to the Biosafety Clearing-House.
+Article 17 - Unintentional transboundary movements and emergency measures

+See question 1 regarding provision of information to the Biosafety Clearing-

+House.

-29. During the reporting period, if there were any occurrences under your jurisdiction that led, or could have led, to an unintentional transboundary movement of a living modified organism that had, or could have had, significant adverse effects on the conservation and sustainable use of biological diversity, taking also into account risks to human health in such States, did you immediately consult the affected or potentially affected States for the purposes specified in Article 17.4?
+1. During the reporting period, if there were any occurrences under jurisdiction that led, or could have led, to an unintentional transbour movement of a living modified organism that had, or could have had adverse effects on the conservation and sustainable use of biological taking also into account risks to human health in such States, did you immediately consult the affected or potentially affected States for the specified in Article 17.4? ndary , significant diversity, u

 a) yes - all relevant States immediately

-b) yes - partially consulted, or consultations were delayed (please clarify below)
+b) partially (please clarify below)

-c) no - did not consult immediately (please clarify below)
+c) no (please clarify below) X

-d) not applicable (no such occurrences) X

-30. Please provide further details about your response to the above question, as well as description of your country's experiences in implementing Article 17, including any obstacles or impediments encountered:
+2. Please provide further details about your response to the above quell as description of your country's experiences in implementing An including any obstacles or impediments encountered:

-Not applicable
+Not applicable.

-Article 18 - Handling, transport, packaging and identification
+Article 18 Handling transport packaging and identification

-31. Has your country taken measures to require that living modified organisms that are subject to transboundary movement within the scope of the Protocol are handled, packaged and transported under conditions of safety, taking into account relevant international rules and standards?
-(Article 18.1)
+1. Has your country taken measures to require that living modified organisms that are subject to transboundary movement within the scope of the Protocol are

+handled, packaged and transported under conditions of safety, taking into account relevant international rules and standards?
+(Article 18.1) 0

 a) yes (please give details below) X

-b) not yet, but under development

-c) no
+b) no

-d) not applicable (please clarify below)
+c) not applicable (please clarify below)

-32. Has your country taken measures to require that documentation accompanying living modified organisms for direct use as food or feed, or for processing, clearly identifies that they 'may contain' living modified organisms and are not intended for intentional introduction into the environment, as well as a contact point for information?
-(Article 18.2(a))
+2. Has your country taken measures to require that documentation accompanying living modified organisms for direct use as food or feed, or processing, clearly identifies that they 'may contain' living modified organism and are not intended for intentional introduction into the environment, as a contact point for information?
+(Article 18.2(a)) nisms

 a) yes X

-b) not yet, but under development

-c) no
+b) no

-33. Has your country taken measures to require that documentation accompanying living modified organisms that are destined for contained use clearly identifies them as living modified organisms and specifies any requirements for the safe handling, storage, transport and use, the contact point for further information, including the name and address of the individual and institution to whom the living modified organisms are consigned?
-(Article 18.2(b))
+accompanying living modified organisms that are destined for contained clearly identifies them as living modified organisms and specifies any requirements for the safe handling, storage, transport and use, the contact for further information, including the name and address of the individual institution to whom the living modified organisms are consigned?
+(Article 18.2(b)) t point

 a) yes X

-b) not yet, but under development c) no
+b) no

-34. Has your country adopted measures to require that documentation accompanying living modified organisms that are intended for intentional introduction into the environment of the Party of import and any other living modified organisms within the scope of the Protocol, clearly identifies them as living modified organisms; specifies the identity and relevant traits and/or characteristics, any requirements for the safe handling, storage, transport and use, the contact point for further information and, as appropriate, the name and address of the importer and exporter; and contains a declaration that the movement is in conformity with the requirements of this Protocol applicable to the exporter?
-(Article 18.2(c))
+4. Has your country adopted measures to require that documentation accompanying living modified organisms that are intended for intentional introduction into the environment of the Party of import and any other limodified organisms within the scope of the Protocol, clearly identifies the living modified organisms; specifies the identity and relevant traits and/or characteristics, any requirements for the safe handling, storage, transportuse, the contact point for further information and, as appropriate, the nataddress of the importer and exporter; and contains a declaration that the movement is in conformity with the requirements of this Protocol application the exporter?
+(Article 18.2(c)) ving em as c t and me and

 a) yes X

-b) not yet, but under development

-c) no
+b) no

-35. Please provide further details about your responses to the above questions, as well as a description of your country's experiences and progress in implementing Article 18, including any obstacles or impediments encountered:
+5. Please provide further details about your responses to the above questi well as description of your country's experiences and progress in implementaticle 18, including any obstacles or impediments encountered: